agentheath/portfolio/writing/mattermost/migrating_from_irc.md

 You can find more details and contribute to the [Matterbridge project on Github](https://github.com/42wim/matterbridge).

-## Bot support

-Currently we are using Matterbridge to relay bot commands to IRC and trigger Crushinator there.
-All Johnny5 and Pegasus notifications are posted to IRC channels and then relayed to Mattermost.

-For more info on Crushinator, see the [Crushinator Bot]() section.

-We are working on porting Crushinator to run natively in Mattermost.

-## IRC deprecation schedule

-Our team is working on porting Crushinator, Pegasus, and Johnny5 to Mattermost in H1 2022.
-We will start planning to sunset IRC after there are no more dependencies on IRC and we have proven Mattermost's reliability.
-There's no fixed timeline for IRC deprecation at the moment.

 ## Additional resources

 * [Comparison of the pros and cons of both IRC and Mattermost](https://www.slant.co/versus/4557/12763/~irc_vs_mattermost) (external link)